Skip To Main Content

 College Counseling

-Concordia provides a comprehensive high school counseling program addressing the academic, personal, social, spiritual, and college/career needs of all students while incorporating International School Counselor Association model and standards.
+Concordia provides a comprehensive high school counseling program addressing the academic, personal, social-emotional, and college/career needs of all students while incorporating International School Counselor Association model and standards.
 Our comprehensive program uses the following delivery methods: grade-level workshops, cohort seminars, small-group meetings, family meetings, and individual student meetings.

 The college counseling program at Concordia provides a personalized, student-centered, 4-year program that informs and supports both students and parents throughout the process of career exploration and college preparation.